My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 So instead you want to keep your chords connected as you sing into your upper range.

-If you watch the video above you'll see me demonstrate singing up into my higher notes, and as I'm doing this I can feel my sound resonating in a different place, but the vocal chords are still together.
+If you watch the video above you'll see me demonstrate singing up into my higher notes, and as I'm doing this I can feel my sound resonating in a different place, but the vocal cords are still together.

 It's very important to keep this connection with your chords.
 In the long run you will have a lot more control and tonal depth because of it.